WikiEducationFoundation/WikiEduDashboard/README.md

     - $ `bower install`

 - Add config files:
-    - Save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively.
+    - Save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively, in the `config` directory.
 Fill in your Wikipedia account login details in `application.yml` (for API access).
 The default settings in `database.yml` will suffice for a development environment.

+#### Integrations

+For error logging, we use [Sentry](https://github.com/getsentry/sentry).
+You'll need access to a Sentry server to use this functionality; add the Sentry DSN to `config/application.yml`.

+For analytics (ie, tracking traffic), we use [Piwik](https://github.com/piwik/piwik).
+You need access to a Piwik server to use this funcationality; add the url and project id to `config/piwik.yml`.

 Initialize
 --------------